 The University is required to prevent improper disclosure of information.
 Although FERPA authorizes the release of information, we are seldom required to release any information.

-If you have any questions about FERPA, please contact Andrea Coker-Anderson, UW Tacoma Registrar.
+If you have any questions about FERPA, please contact the UW Tacoma Registrar, Andrea Coker-Anderson.

 When in doubt ... don’t give it out!